How to avoid becoming a missionary

 - Impact on Family: The missionary lifestyle can

-challenges as their parents and then go through reverse culture shock upon returning to their
+sometimes be hard on children, who face some of the same challenges as their parents and who then go through reverse culture shock upon returning to their passport country.

 - Bureaucratic and Legal Challenges: Navigating foreign legal and bureaucratic systems can be confusing and frustrating.
 That is especially true in areas where there are restrictions on religious activities.